gut-space/pulsar/doc/install-gnuradio-filterbank.md

 ```

 **Solution**: Edit fb_helper.py around line 473: add parentheses, so it look like this `print("No rx_time tag, start time will be approximate.")`.
 Do the same for grc_parser.py around line 65 (`print(line)`).

+All the fixes are now available here: https://github.com/tomaszmrugalski/pulsar_filterbank (python3_fix branch contains just the fix, the master also contains my other changes that may or may not make sense.
+I'm experimenting a lot).